JuanLuisGarciaBorrego/SymfonyZero/README.md

 *  [RaulFraileLadybugBundle](https://github.com/raulfraile/LadybugBundle) - RaulFraileLadybugBundle provides an easy and extensible var_dump/print_r replacement for Symfony projects, both in controllers or Twig templates.
 *  [XsolveCookieAcknowledgementBundle](https://github.com/xsolve-pl/xsolve-cookie-acknowledgement-bundle) - XsolveCookieAcknowledgementBundle provides information about an cookies usage, which is forced by European Union by so-called EU cookie law.

 **Common Sections and Funcionallity**

  * Landing page with slider
  * Private section to manage entities
-*  Contact form with email service pre-configured
+ * Contacto form with email service pre-configured
-*  Login, register and password change functionallity
+ * Login, register and password change
-*  Newsletter form integrate with Mailchimp service
+ * Newsletter form integrated with Mialchimp service
  * About me section
  * Terms & Conditions section
-*  Demo page with paged registered user list
+ * Demo page with paged registered users list
  * Header section with company's logo and dynamic menu
  * Footer section with common links

 **Symfony Standard Edition**

 Extracted of the [official repository of Symfony](https://github.com/symfony/symfony-standard), here we have the pre-configured bundles we have available because they are in the Symfony Standard Edition: